 De Kuip was chosen to host the final of the Euro 2000 championships, receiving preference over the newer and slightly bigger Amsterdam ArenA.
 During the tournament, the stadium hosted three group matches, the quarter-final between Holland and Yugoslavia (6-1), and the final between France and Italy (2-1).

 Feyenoord have long been contemplating either renovating De Kuip or building a completely new stadium.
-The decision finally fell in favour of building a new 63,000-seater stadium next to De Kuip, though the club still need to obtain planning permission and arrange funding.
-Recent setbacks have made the hoped completion date of 2016 unlikely.
+The decision finally fell in favour of building a new 63,000-seater stadium next to De Kuip, though the club still needs to obtain planning permission and arrange funding, and realisation is therefore far from guaranteed.

 (photos of the present De Kuip below)

 De Kuip is located on the south bank of the river Meuse, just a few hundred metres away from the river, but about 4.5 kilometres from Rotterdam’s city centre and more than 5.5 kilometres from the central rail station.

 If coming by car, the stadium is best reached from the A16 motorway.
 Take exit 24 Feijenoord (if coming from the north the first after the Van Brienenoord bridge).
 Follow the Stadionweg west until reaching the stadium.

 If using public transport, take tram 23 from Rotterdam’s central rail station.
 After a 20-minute journey get off at stop Stadion Feijenoord.
 On matchdays one can also take tram 29.